Utah college student threatened to blow up nuclear reactor if football team lost, police say

-SALT LAKE CITY (KTVX) — University of Utah police officers have arrested an engineering student accused of threatening to detonate a nuclear reactor on campus if the school’s football team didn’t win over the weekend.
+University of Utah police officers have arrested an engineering student accused of threatening to detonate a nuclear reactor on campus if the school’s football team didn’t win over the weekend, KTLA sister station KTVX reports.

 The student, a 21-year-old woman, is accused of posting the threat on the anonymous social media platform Yik Yak.
 It isn’t clear when police became aware of the post or how they determined who was behind it, the Salt Lake Tribune reports.